AbhijeetKrishnan/sokoban-solvability-predictor/README.md

 The problem of finding unsolvable levels was solved by augmenting the dataset.
 For every level, all block tiles were turned one-at-a-time into an empty tile, and the resulting unsolvable levels were added back into the dataset.
-This creates a somewhat more even distribution of the two classes (solvable/unsolvable) since every level in the initially sourced levels are designed to be solvable.
+This creates a somewhat more even distribution of the two classes (solvable/unsolvable) since every level in those initially sourced levels was designed to be solvable.

 Additional levels were obtained using the following level generators -